SystemsGenetics/GSForge/docs/source/user_guide/Interface_Guide.md

 ```

 For samples there are only two options:
-+ Samples with a missing annotation are 'dropped',
++ Samples with a missing annotation are 'dropped'.
-+ or the 'complete' set of samples is used.
++ Use the 'complete' set of samples.

 This only has an effect when used with `annotation_variables`.